Open-Box/symfony2-ansible-deploy/README.md

 ```

 ### ansible/roles/deploy/defaults/main.yml

-Here are the other setting:
+Here are the other settings:

 ```
 sf2_project_release: ~ # Project release name for the given environment, if non is specified a timestamp will be used.